Rector (academia): High schools

+Some Scottish high schools and secondary schools have a head teacher whose official title is rector, an example being Bell Baxter High School in Cupar, Fife.

 Central and Eastern Europe and Turkey

-The rector is the head of most universities and other higher educational institutions in at least parts of Central and Eastern Europe, such as Bulgaria, Bosnia and Herzegovina, Croatia, Poland, Romania, Russia, North Macedonia, Serbia, Slovakia, Slovenia, Turkey, Hungary and Ukraine.
+The rector is the head of most universities and other higher educational institutions in at least parts of Central and Eastern Europe, such as Bulgaria, Bosnia and Herzegovina, Croatia, Romania, North Macedonia, Serbia, Slovakia, Slovenia, Turkey, Hungary and Ukraine.
 The rector's deputies are known as "pro-rectors".
 Individual departments of a university (called faculties) are headed by deans.

 North America

 Canada

+Quebec's francophone universities such as the Université de Montréal and Université Laval use the term (recteur or rectrice in French) to designate the head of the institution.

 As in most Commonwealth and British-influenced countries, the term "rector" is not commonly used in English in Canada outside Quebec.

-Quebec's universities, both francophone (e.g., Université de Montréal) and anglophone (e.g., Concordia University), use the term (recteur or rectrice in French) to designate the head of the institution.
-In addition, the historically French-Catholic, and now bilingual, Saint Paul University in Ottawa, Ontario uses the term to denote its head.
-St. Paul's College, the Roman Catholic College of the University of Manitoba, uses the term 'rector' to designate the head of the college.
-St. Boniface College, the French College of the University of Manitoba, uses 'recteur' or 'rectrice' to designate the head of the college.
+At the bilingual University of Ottawa, in Ontario the term president is used in English while recteur (or rectrice) continues is the French term for the head of the university.
+In addition, the historically French-Catholic, and now bilingual, Saint Paul University, also in Ottawa, uses the term to denote its head.

-At the bilingual University of Ottawa, the term president has been used since 2008, but before that time rector was used for the English name; however, recteur (or rectrice) continues to be used as the French term for the head of the university.
+At the University of Manitoba, affiliates such as the Roman Catholic St. Paul's College and the French language Université de Saint-Boniface also uses the term 'rector' to designate the head of those institutions.

 Queen's University (Kingston, Ontario) uses the term "rector".
 The term refers to a member of the student body elected to work as an equal with the chancellor and principal.
 The Badge of Office of the Rector of Queen's University was registered with the Canadian Heraldic Authority on 15 October 2004.
 See List of Rectors of Queen's University.
-University of Ontario Institute of Technology also use the title.